pwin/owlready2/doc/class.rst

 Individuals are instances in ontologies.
 They are created as any other Python instances.
 The first parameter is the name (or identifier) of the Individual;
-it corresponds to the 'name' attribute in Owlready2.
+it corresponds to the .name attribute in Owlready2.
 If not given, the name if automatically generated from the Class name and a number.

 ::